HopperMCS/BalancedIntro2CS/README.md

 **VCS** - You need to learn to use one.
 Web developer, systems software developer, engineer, doesn't matter.
 Tools like Git are used for a specific reason.
 This way, you can see where you started from ground zero if you screw something up.

 I'm putting this on Git as a way to track my progress and a way for me to backup this stuff so when something happens I don't lose everything.

+## Chapter 2 Completion
+You may have noticed some missing exercises.
+This is because the ones I skipped were not relevant to the task at hand.
+For example, I decided to use a light blue background for the page instead of using an image.
+Also, I didn't do the one requiring Flash, for obvious reasons (#GetHacked to those of you that still use Flash).